paul-butcher/paul-butcher.github.io/_posts/2017-09-07-ensuring-ansible-tasks-are-safe-to-run.md

 categories: ansible
 ---

-An important factor in the methods I use for testing definitions before deploying, is that they do not require a connection to the hosts they would deploy to.
+An important factor in testing definitions before deploying, is that they do not require a connection to the hosts they would deploy to.
 However, there is no guarantee that that is the case.
-Someone could simply add a 'check_vars' tag to a task that modifies the host and all this effort is wasted.
+Someone could simply add a 'check_vars' tag to a task that modifies the host and the tests are worthless.
+Something is needed to guard against such an eventuality.

 As long as you [keep deployment keys out of the vaults]({% post_url 2017-08-30-keep-deployment-keys-out-of-the-codebase %}), you won't be able to do any harm by this,